WyattCast44/peergoals/scratch.md

 - use sidecar to generate images
     - "Wyatt Castaneda is looking for peers to keep him/her accountable"
 - will need to add gender field

+Peership system
+- need to check if a request is already sent
+- need to check if reciever has blocked user
+- need to check if reciever and user are already peers